 She became a certified teacher with Dance Masters of America and was a member of the Maine South Hawkettes, her high school dance team who won the Illinois State Dance and Drill Team championship for three consecutive years.
 Post college Heather was a choreographer for the River North Dance Company as well as a performer for a variety of local fundraisers and events.
 Since moving to Scottsdale, Arizona she has taught dance to young children through the Scottsdale Parks & Recreation.

-“Once I saw Mad Hot Ballroom I was hooked.
+“Once I saw our first Culmination Event, I was hooked.
 The joy that these children experienced and the lessons they and the viewers learned are the reasons I wanted to start a program in Phoenix and make a difference with our kids.
 I believe that my dance training was influential in shaping my persona; it taught me to listen first, respect others and just keep on dancing no matter the situation.
 I’m thrilled to bring the benefits of dance to these school children and hope that they are as inspired through these dances as I have been.”

 Teaching Artist, Theresa Molina Slaiman has travelled in the United States and through Europe performing with many regional theaters.
 As an actress, singer and dancer, Theresa began her career as a member of the University of Texas Dance Team.
 She went on to perform in musicals including Guys and Dolls and West Side Story for the Masquers Theater in Connecticut.